Last Update – March 2026

 Encoding your Files

 Now that all of the previous steps have been fulfilled, the project should be ready to encode.
-So choose any of the following methods to begin encoding the PHP file:
+Please note that this example uses minimum requirements for your first project and we recommend using advanced settings such as the Keys features for the best protection.

 Congratulations!